 LeBron 'extremely nervous' about living up to Jordan in Space Jam sequel

-LOS ANGELES, July 12 (Reuters) - It's been 25 years since basketball legend Michael Jordan walked off the court into his own movie in 'Space Jam'.
+LOS ANGELES (Reuters) - It’s been 25 years since basketball legend Michael Jordan walked off the court into his own movie in ‘Space Jam’.

 Now, the ball has been lobbed to LeBron James, who like Jordan, enters the world of the Loony Tunes alongside cartoon icons Bugs Bunny and Daffy Duck.